 1. Find Relevant Resource Pages

-Use Google search operators to find pages in your niche:
+Use these exact Google search operators to uncover hidden pages in your specific niche:

 - site:.edu “resources” + [your topic]